juliusaka/xfc_btms_saev_controller/README.md

 ## Adaption to use within GEMINI-XFC

-- change VehicleGenerator, such that the vehicle population with their properites is directly passed, with no need to reconstruct them.
+- change VehicleGenerator, such that the vehicle generation with their properites(especially desired charging level) is directly passed, with no need to reconstruct them.
 Need for implementation for interaction with Beam.

+draft code:

+    for each charging station:

+        # initialize objects
+        - create VehicleGenerator, SimBroker (Dummy for t_act), ResultWriter
+        - create chargingStation object
+        (- create PhySimDummy and DermsDummy)

+        # initiliaze simulation
+        - initiliaze upper and lower grid power limit (TODO: necessary?)

+        # Simulation loop
+        for vehicle in charging events:
+            chargingStation.arrival(Vehicle)
+        chargingStation.step
+        provide outpus to Beam, PhySim, DERMS